Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/README.md

 ```

-Similarly, you can use `delegate` property of `eventSender`, to track statuses of sending events
+Similarly, you can use `delegate` property of `eventSender`, to track status of sending events
 ```swift
 let vc = ViewController() RakutenAdvertisingAttribution.shared.eventSender.delegate = viewController
 navigationController?.pushViewController(vc, animated: true)
 ```
-Confirm to `EventSenderableDelegate` in a place where you would like to receive statuses
+Confirm to `EventSenderableDelegate` in a place where you would like to receive status
 ```swift
 extension ViewController: EventSenderableDelegate {